ingvildrh/TTK4145-sanntid/project/elevatorStateMachine/README.md

 This is our finite state machine of the system.
 It has `3 states` and `3 events`.
 What does the finite state machine do?
 It takes local orders from the queue, which it then proceeds to execute.
-It handles motor direction iteself, as well as door timeout and door light.
+It handles motor direction, as well as door timeout and door light.
+It also has a timer to prevent starvation, for example if the motor power is lost.

 States | Events
 ------------ | -------------